 Amazingly, some of the titles that appear on the banned books register, regardless of when they were written, seem damn right ridiculous and whilst many of them today are widely read, it seems bizarre to me that they would ever appear on such a list.

 Of course, I am not talking about the likes of Mein Kampf written by Adolf Hitler; a book that still evokes mixed feelings among many, including the Germany population.
 I am instead referring to those classics that potentially you read as a child or the ones that have for many years now appear on school and university syllabuses.

 9 Banned Books That People Love To Read

 #1 Alice in Wonderland (Lewis Carroll)

-Originally banned in China because people objected to animals having the ability to talk, it was later cited as containing expletive language, sexual content and derogatory characterisations that were too excessive for children whilst more recently it has been challenged for its drug related references.
+Originally banned in China because people objected to animals having the ability to talk, it was later cited as containing expletive language, sexual content and derogatory characterisations that were too excessive for children whilst more recently it has been challenged for its drug-related references.

-Realistically however, most people that read about Alice’s adventures simply love the fact that the girl finds herself in a magical land where she can talk to the animals, have a tea party with a mad hatter without feeling vulnerable and defeat a wicked woman.
+Realistically, however, most people that read about Alice’s adventures simply love the fact that the girl finds herself in a magical land where she can talk to the animals, have a tea party with a mad hatter without feeling vulnerable and defeat a wicked woman.

 #2 Harry Potter (J.K.
 Rowling)

 Most children, at some point, fantasize about the ability to cast a magic spell; perhaps they have a desire to turn someone into a toad or wish that they could fly.
 In reality however, the majority of people know that they will never be able to cast a spell let alone do anything vicious with this non-existent ability.
-However, there are those out there that still believe the fantasy world of Harry Potter should be banned purely because it promotes a world focussing on paganism and occultism.
+However, there are those out there that still believe the fantasy world of Harry Potter should be banned purely because it promotes a world focusing on paganism and occultism.